 A Government Contract Factoring & PO Funding Company

-Pumping over $1 trillion each year into businesses across the country, the US government remains the largest single purchaser of goods and services from large and small companies.
-Businesses of all sizes and those in every industry can win contracts with the federal government.
+Pumping over $1 trillion annually into businesses across the country, the US government remains the largest single purchaser of goods and services from large and small companies.
+Businesses of all sizes and industries can win contracts with the federal government.
 These contracts don’t just go to Fortune 1000 companies.

 Fully 23% of U.S. government contracting funds go to small businesses.
-Firms such as staffing agencies, janitorial services, merchandise providers, and technical consultants can offer valuable services to fulfill small and large federal contracts.
-Many of them use government invoice factoring and government purchase order funding to fulfill the government contracts they have been rewarded.
+Firms include staffing agencies, janitorial services, merchandise providers, and technical consultants.
+These firms can offer valuable services to fulfill small and large federal contracts.
+Many use government invoice factoring and purchase order funding to fulfill the government contracts they have been rewarded.
 Bankers Factoring also has special programs for Veteran-Owned Businesses selling to the US Government.

 How to Prepare for and Find Government Contracts

 Finding government contracts can feel like searching for that proverbial needle in a haystack.
-Uncle Sam puts out so many calls for proposals each day that it can overwhelm the most intrepid small business owner to sort through them and select the most likely options.
-Before you start searching through online databases, be sure you are ready to take on the complexities of a government contract.
+Uncle Sam puts out so many calls for proposals each day.
+It can overwhelm the most intrepid small business owner to sort through them and select the most likely options.
+Before you search online databases, be sure you are ready to take on the complexities of a government contract.

-The last thing you want is to make a high-volume mistake that could cost you big in lost products, delayed checks, and even fines.
-Realize, too, that many contracts show low-profit margins, which can be harder to finance, although they result in high business volume and a regular revenue stream.
+The last thing you want is to make a high-volume mistake that could cost you big in lost products, delayed checks, and fines.
+Realize, too, that many contracts show low-profit margins.
+This can be harder to finance, although they result in high business volume and a regular revenue stream.

 Due to the sheer complexities of federal contracts, some companies choose to work as a subcontractor for another firm to learn the ropes of government contracting first.
-Working as a subcontractor also helps bolster your first bid since it provides you with evidence that your company can not only deliver the goods but manage the back-office end of a federal contract, too.
+Working as a subcontractor also helps bolster your first bid.
+This will show your company that it can deliver the goods and manage the back-office end of a federal contract.
 You can use the SBA SUBNet website to search for subcontractor opportunities.

-Once you are sure the time is right for you to seek federal funding, make sure to register with the System for Award Management (SAM) using your D-U-N-S number.
-Signing up for SAM is free and easy, but unscrupulous companies will send pushy emails offering to shepherd you through the process in exchange for hundreds or thousands of dollars.
+Once you know the time is right for you, seek federal funding.
+Make sure to register with the System for Award Management (SAM) using your D-U-N-S number.
+Signing up for SAM is free and easy.
+However, unscrupulous companies will send pushy emails offering to shepherd you through the process in exchange for hundreds or thousands of dollars.
 They are scammers.
 Ignore them.
 Just go to the SAM site, fill out the form, press the button, and you’re done.

-After you complete that step, you can start searching the online federal marketplace.
-Contracting Opportunity Finder, a newer initiative that is now part of sam.gov, serves as a searchable database specifically targeted for companies new to U.S. government contracts, and it lets you search by keyword, location, date, or business label.
-Other government websites such as the FedBizOpps database (now part of sam.gov) and each agency’s Offices of Small and Disadvantaged Business Utilization list current bids requests.
+After you complete the Sam registration step, you can start searching the online federal marketplace.
+Contracting Opportunity Finder, is a newer initiative now part of sam.gov site.
+This initiative serves as a searchable database specifically targeted at companies new to U.S. government contracts.
+It also lets you search by keyword, location, date, or business label.
+Other government websites like the FedBizOpps database (now part of sam.gov) and each agency’s Offices of Small and Disadvantaged Business Utilization list current bid requests.

-Beware of any site that wants to charge you to search for government contracts.
+Beware of any site that charges you to search for government contracts.
 All official listing sites are free.

 Easiest Government Contracts to Win

 The easiest government contract to win is the one you can execute and manage.
-Government contracting does not require sleight-of-hand tricks in wording or budgets, just perfect alignment with what the federal agency wants to purchase and your ability to execute on it at a reasonable cost.
-That said, searching for small contracts can be a good idea for beginners.
+Government contracting does not require sleight-of-hand tricks in wording or budgets.
+Just a perfect alignment with what the federal agency wants to purchase and your ability to execute it at a reasonable cost.
+Searching for small contracts can be a good idea for beginners.

-While the high-dollar numbers at the top of thick request packets can entice you, it’s better to build your contracting business slowly.
+While the high-dollar numbers at the top of thick request packets can entice you, slowly building your contracting business is better.
 You can even bid on projects worth as little as $3,000.
-It can seem like much work for a small reward at first, but it’s always a good idea to make your first errors when the stakes are low and the problems easier to fix.
+It can seem like much work for a small reward, but it’s always a good idea to make your first errors.
+When the stakes are low, and the problems are easier to fix.
 Learn as you go.